 \subsection{Spatial features extraction \gls{cnn} model}

-\Figure{\ref{fig:cnn_explanation}} presents the adopted \gls{cnn} architecture which is inspired by the ResNet network~\cite{he_deep_2015}.
-The orange layers represent convolution layers with $3\times3$ kernel (Conv $3\times3$), whereas the yellow layers denote convolutions with $1\times1$ kernel (Conv $1\times1$) that transform the input feature map matrix to match the dimension of next layer which are then summed up (green plus).
+\Figure{\ref{fig:cnn_explanation}} presents the adopted \gls{cnn} architecture, which is inspired by the ResNet network~\cite{he_deep_2015}.
+The orange layers represent convolution layers with $3\times3$ kernel (Conv $3\times3$), whereas the yellow layers denote convolutions with $1\times1$ kernel (Conv $1\times1$) that transform the input feature map matrix to match the dimension of the next layer which are then summed up (green plus).
 The red layers correspond to the max pooling (Max Pool) that subsample the input features map with a window of $2\times2$ by selecting the maximum over four values.
 The last layer in purple is a fully connected layer (Dense) that predicts the 480 components vector.
 The sigmoid activation function is used to predict the output values within the interval $[0, 1]$.
 All these layers result in a network with 226,088 trainable parameters.
-The input consists of a $68\times68$ luminance pixels of the \gls{cu} currently processed plus the \gls{qp} value that highly influences the final partition.
+The input consists of $68\times68$ luminance pixels of the \gls{cu} currently processed plus the \gls{qp} value that highly influences the final partition.
 The \gls{qp} is provided as an external input to the last fully connected layer.
-The \gls{qp} parameter is crucial to save the memory bandwidth as it leads to only one model shared for all \gls{qp} values instead of adopting one model by \gls{qp} value.
+The \gls{qp} parameter is crucial for saving the memory bandwidth as it leads to only one model shared for all \gls{qp} values instead of adopting one model by \gls{qp} value.
 Therefore, our model can be efficiently used with a rate control mechanism that adapts the \gls{qp} value to the target bandwidth.
-The output is a 480 components vector that represents the fine-grain partitions ($4\times4$) of the $64\times64$ \gls{cu}.
-This solution has the advantage of predicting the whole \gls{cu} spatial features in one shot, which is very convenient to reduce the complexity overhead and latency introduced by this step.
-Moreover, the architecture of the network is less deep than state-of-the-art \gls{cnn} architectures~\cite{tan_efficientnet:_2019},~\cite{simonyan_very_2015} and thus will require less time to predict the output vector.
+The output is a 480 components vector representing the fine-grain partitions ($4\times4$) of the $64\times64$ \gls{cu}.
+This solution has the advantage of predicting the whole \gls{cu} spatial features in one shot, which is very convenient for reducing the complexity overhead and latency introduced by this step.
+Moreover, the architecture of the network is less deep than state of the art \gls{cnn} architectures~\cite{tan_efficientnet_2019, simonyan_very_2015} and thus will require less time to predict the output vector.